 Don McGrogan, Popular Patch

 Don McGrogan retired from the Navy after 26 years of service and started collecting military patches as a hobby.
 He realized these patches had commemorative value and turned his hobby into a business.
 Popular Patch, now run by McGrogan's grandson, has goals to expand Don's business to beyond the United States using eBay.
-The business designs, sources, and sells commemorative and custom military patches through the global selling platform of eBay.
-The success of the business has allowed Popular Patch to provide the military patches to veterans across the country.
+The business designs, sources, and sells commemorative and custom military patches through eBay.
+The success of the business has allowed Popular Patch to provide military patches to veterans across the country.

-Navy veteran Carlina Williams wanted to do something creative with her training, as well as become a role model to her twin boys.
-She started her mobile juice business, Juice Hero, which serves locally-sourced, cold-pressed, fresh juice and herbal shots.
-VetLikeMe reported that Williams connected with veteran advocate Eddie Ramirez, owner of Mama Art Café, while attending a two-day Boots to Business course offered by the SBA.
-The two started a partnership that allows Williams to test-market her juices through Ramirez's café.
+Navy veteran Carlina Williams wanted to do something creative with her training as well as become a role model to her twin boys.
+She started her mobile juice business, Communion Juice, formally known as Juice Hero, which serves locally sourced, cold-pressed, fresh juice and herbal shots.
+VetLikeMe reported that Williams connected with veteran advocate Eddie Ramirez, owner of Mama Art Cafe, while attending a two-day Boots to Business course offered by the SBA.
+The two started a partnership that allows Williams to test market her juices through Ramirez's cafe.
 The Juice Hero website says Williams hopes to eventually franchise her business.

 Matthew "Griff" Griffen, Combat Flip Flops